pubkey/rxdb/docs-src/rx-storage-worker.md

 With the worker plugin, you can put the `RxStorage` of your database inside of a WebWorker (in browsers) or a Worker Thread (in node.js).
 By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the percieved performance of your application.
 RxDB uses [threads.js](https://github.com/andywer/threads.js/) to create the Worker process an to communicate with it.

-In theory you can put any `RxStorage` implementation into a worker.
-For now this is only tested with the [LokiJS RxStorage](./rx-storage-lokijs.md).

 ## On the worker process

 ```ts